Virgin Galactic completes final spaceflight before two-year pause

 Virgin Galactic on Saturday successfully completed its last spaceflight before heading into a two-year pause on commercial operations to upgrade its fleet, as the space tourism company seeks to finally turn a profit.

-"Galactic07 is back on terra firma, now as astronauts!" the company said on X, formerly Twitter, referring to a team of two pilots and two passengers.
+"Galactic07 is back on terra firma, now as astronauts!" the company said on X after flying four passengers to the edge of space.
 "Our pilots, crew and spaceship have landed safely at Spaceport America, New Mexico."

 A huge carrier plane took off from the runway at 8:31 am Mountain Time and climbed to an altitude of some 44,500 feet (13,500 meters) over approximately 50 minutes.

-After that, it released from under its wings a spaceplane that soared at supersonic speed to the edge of space, where the passengers were able to enjoy a few minutes of weightlessness and admire the Earth's curve.
+After that, it released from under its wings a spaceplane helmed by two pilots that soared at supersonic speed to a peak altitude of 54.5 miles (88 km), where the passengers were able to enjoy a few minutes of weightlessness and admire the Earth's curve.

-It landed on the same runway at 9:41 am, having accelerated to Mach 2.96, almost three times the speed of sound.
+It landed on the same runway at 9:41 am, having accelerated to almost three times the speed of sound.

 They were Anand "Andy" Harish Sadhwani, a propulsion engineer at SpaceX, New York real estate developer and airplane pilot Irving Izchak Pergament and Italian investment advisor Giorgio Manenti.